 Prevention: Bug spray (insect repellent) can ward off mosquitoes.
 You can ask us for the right brands to use.

-There are tips on Zika prevention and on how to protect children here: http://www.cdc.gov/chikungunya/pdfs/fs_mosquito_bite_prevention_us.pdf
+Tips on Zika prevention and on how to protect children are located on the below link: http://www.cdc.gov/chikungunya/pdfs/fs_mosquito_bite_prevention_us.pdf

 If you are pregnant or trying to become pregnant: